Whatsapp Icon

 Safe Exercise Recommendations

-While the benefits are clear, it's important for cancer patients with hypoglycemia to approach exercise cautiously.
+While the benefits are clear, cancer patients with hypoglycemia need to approach exercise cautiously.
 Here are some safe, effective ways to incorporate physical activity into a daily routine:

 • Start Slow: Especially for those new to exercise or dealing with fatigue due to cancer treatments, beginning with low-intensity activities such as walking or gentle yoga can be a good start.